Cyrken/html-css/image-formats/README.md

 When preparing PNGs to use on your website save them from Photoshop with the “Save for Web” tool.
 This allows you to control the quality and monitor the file size.

-*You almost always want to use `PNG-24` because Photoshop’s implementation of PNG-8 is incorrect.*
+*You almost always want to use `PNG-24` because Photoshop’s implementation of PNG-8 is incorrect—but it’s always worth trying PNG-8 to see if it produces a good result.*

 ![](readme-screenshots/images-png.jpg)